crisisfighters/crisisfighters.org/content/_index.md

 ---
-title: Fight like your world depends on it.
+title: Add your talent to the fight!
 featured_image: '/images/desert.jpg'
 description: ""
 ---